braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 If you're a developer or have significant experience with JavaScript code, follow the **Advanced - POST: Track users** tab for high-level instructions on writing your transformation code.

 {% alert tip %}
 Braze Data Transformation has an AI copilot that asks ChatGPT to help you write your code.
-Access the AI copilot by clicking <i class="fa-solid fa-wand-magic-sparkles"></i> **Generate transformation code**.
+To access the AI copilot, select <i class="fa-solid fa-wand-magic-sparkles"></i> **Generate transformation code**.
 To use this, a webhook must be sent to your transformation.
 You can also access the template library by selecting **Insert code** > **Insert template**.

 ![]({% image_buster /assets/img/data_transformation/data_transformation3.png %})
 {% endalert %}